michaelcaterisano/restaurant-vendor-orders/README.md

 ## Adding a CSS Modules Stylesheet

-> Note: this feature is available with `react-scripts@2.0.0` and higher.
+> Product: this feature is available with `react-scripts@2.0.0` and higher.

 This project supports [CSS Modules](https://github.com/css-modules/css-modules) alongside regular stylesheets using the `[name].module.css` file naming convention.
 CSS Modules allows the scoping of CSS by automatically creating a unique classname of the format `[filename]\_[classname]\_\_[hash]`.